 Karl Mayer-Eymar before his name change (age unknown)

 While he was still young, the family moved to Cohigná (now called Cohignac), which is a suburb of Guignen near Rennes where he received his early schooling.
 It was while here, on 10th November 1840, that his father died and he went to live with his uncle in his father’s home town of St Gallen in Switzerland.
 The only record of his time in St Gallen shows that he was confirmed at the Linsebühl Church on 20th March 1842 and attended the protestant grammar school between 1843 and 1844.
 His school reports were, not surprisingly, excellent.

-It was at the Zurich Polytechnic, however, that Mayer-Eymar spent most of his career and where in 1858 he was appointed assistant in the geology faculty.
+Mayer spent most of his career at the Zurich Polytechnic, and in 1858 he was appointed assistant in the geology faculty.
 Shortly afterwards, he became lecturer and curator of the collections, a position which he held until his death.
-Zurich City archives record that Mayer-Eymar moved to Zurich on 31st January 1873.
+Zurich City archives record that MayerEymar moved to Zurich on 31st January 1873.
 His residence is documented as Gessnerallee 54 in the Zurich Address Book of non-citizens.
 In 1875 he was appointed professor of stratigraphy and palaeontology at the University of Zurich.
-Records show that later, on 2nd 1896 he moved to Limmaplatz 34 where he spent his remaining years.
+Records show that later, on 2nd November 1896, he moved to Limmaplatz 34 where he spent his remaining years.
 The archives show a list of tenants at the time.
 One was a Swiss Federal Railway conductor and another silk dyer.
 It appears the Mayer-Eymar seems to have lived a rather modest lifestyle for a University Professor.

 Karl Mayer’s entry in the Zurich Address Book of non-citizens